Advisory Services

 Select Your Location

 Various statutes confer the power of recording statements to the investigating agencies.
 The investigating agencies can record statements of the accused and the witnesses, which are verified during the course of examination in chief and cross-examination of the parties.
-As a general rule, such statements recorded by the investigative agencies must be voluntary and should not have been taken under any undue influence or threat.
+As a general rule, such statements recorded by investigative agencies must be voluntary and should not have been taken under any undue influence or threat.
 Recently while upholding the validity of the PML Act, the Supreme Court has elaborated on the law governing statements made under PMLA.
 This piece of writing will discuss that in detail.

 With the rising instances of money laundering across the globe, many countries introduced stringent measures to curb this menace.
 India brought legislation that sought to prevent instances of money laundering.
 The Prevention of Money Laundering Act was enacted in response to India’s global commitment to prevent money laundering.